NCBI-Hackathons/GeneHummus/my-vignette.md

+### Install the package?

 ### Load the package

     library(geneHummus)

 ### Read Legumes taxids

-Load the object `ARFLegumes`.
-It contains the vector `legumesIds` with the legumes taxids.
-From NCBI you can download the taxids for your own family or species.
+Load the object `ARFLegumes` that contains the vector `legumesIds` with the legumes taxids.
+You can download the taxids for your own family or species from NCBI.

     file = "../geneHummus/data/legumesIds.rda"
     load(file)

-### Conserved domains
+### Retrieve conserved domains

 Plant gene families are characterized by common protein structure.
-The structure that defines a given family can be found in literature.
+The structure that defines a given family can be found in relevant literature.

 You can specify the conserved domain accession number as a query (Where do you get info from?).
 For example, the three conserved domains that define the ARF gene family